 Amy is a voice and language coach and Designated Linklater Teacher.
-She is currently the resident voice coach for the Sydney season of Matilda – The Musical at The Lyric Theatre.
+She was recently the resident voice coach for the Sydney season of Matilda – The Musical at The Lyric Theatre.
 Amy’s approach to voice is grounded in her extensive training with world-renowned voice teacher Kristin Linklater, and focuses on releasing tension in order to develop a free, resonant voice.
 She also holds an Associate Diploma in Drama & Performance and a Certificate in Speech Communication from the Australian Music Examinations Board (AMEB), on top of her B.A from The University of Sydney.
 In 2012, Amy was named one of the Top 5 Teachers of Speech for young students by AMEB.
 Her commitment to young voices has been acknowledged by members of the Voice and Speech Teachers’ Association (VASTA) and the Speech and Drama Association of New South Wales (SDA-NSW).

 Julian is a NIDA graduate.
 Since then he has appeared in many professional productions in film, TV and theatre as well as short plays and poem readings for ABC radio.
 Some of his credits include the role of Sean in the critically acclaimed feature film Head On, and numerous guest roles on TV in such productions as Wildside, Water Rats, Home and Away, Murder Call, GP, White Collar Blue, McLeod’s Daughters and recently ABC TV’s Janet King.
 For 5 years Julian was a member of the Bell Shakespeare Company playing many roles around Australia, including Romeo in Romeo and Juliet and Orsino in Twelfth Night.